 The Draft Neighbourhood Development Plan (NDP) for Holme Valley Parish was published for 9 weeks formal public consultation (Regulation 14) from 15th July to 15th September 2019.
 Responses were received from members of the public, community groups, developers and statutory consultees.
-Full details of the consultation responses and how the Plan was amended in response to the various representations are set out in the accompanying Consultation Statement and a series of tables available on the website.
+Full details of the consultation responses and how the Plan was amended in response to the various representations are set out in the accompanying Consultation Statement and a series of tables available on the NDP pages of the Holme Valley Parish Council website.